tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/客户端 API/Web/错误码_intl_en.md

->!This document applies to 4.x.x versions of the TRTC Web SKD.
+>!This document applies to 4.x.x versions of the TRTC web SKD.

 ## Error Code Definitions